SaiyueLyu/SaiyueLyu.github.io/_pages/projects.md

 display_categories: [CS, Math, Notes]
 horizontal: false
 ---

+My early projects are more related to Math, my interests have evolved from a mathematical background, to mathematical computer science, and now to now broader applications of computer science:)

 <div class="projects">
   {% if site.enable_project_categories and page.display_categories %}
   <!-- Display categorized projects -->